inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 packet bytes over the specified time window, and attaches a ``rateTag`` to each packet.
 The :ned:`StatisticalRateLimiter` is a filter module that uses the rate tag to drop packets in a probabilistic way, so that the average data rate doesn't exceed the maximum data rate specified with the :par:`maxDataRate` parameter.

+In the next sections, we describe the network, and examine the configuration of traffic, stream identification and encoding, and filtering.

+-> how this, but understandable.

 ..
 The :ned:`StatisticalRateLimiter` is a filter module.
 We can specify a maximum data rate with the :par:`maxDataRate` parameter.
 The module drops packets that would exceed this limit.